PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

             - p , total nº of pixels
             - c , number of channels

-2. **PSNR (dB) quantify the quality of a reconstructed/compressed image** - mesuring the ratio between the maximum possible value and the noise ( difference between two images):
+2. **PSNR (dB) quantify the quality of a reconstructed/compressed image** - measuring the ratio between the maximum possible value and the noise ( difference between two images):
     - <u>Lower PSNR</u> = images have significant differences(more noise/distortions)
     - <u>Higher PSNR</u> = images are more similar(less noise/distortions)

-        ### Mathematical formula of PSNR

 $$
 \text{PSNR} = 10 \times \log_{10} \left( \frac{255^2}{\text{MSE}} \right)